 Discuss your retirement plans well in advance of your retirement date with the benefits administrator at your workplace in order to best determine when to sign up for Medicare.
 They might also give you tips on how to avoid penalties or additional premium costs.

-When you choose to enroll in Medicare depends on several factors.
+The timing of when you choose to enroll in Medicare depends on several factors:

 - If you’ve already retired and are approaching your 65th birthday, you should plan to sign up for Medicare as soon as you are eligible to avoid late enrollment penalties.